Aitken

 At Aitken Partners, we are with you through every step of the process and can assist you with the preparation of your Will, powers of attorney, death benefit nominations and setting up different types of trusts to deal with your assets and or superannuation.

-Our Wills and Estates team take the time to work closely with each of our clients to understand their specific financial and family situation and provide them with a personalised service.
+Our estate planning law team take the time to work closely with each of our clients to understand their specific financial and family situation and provide them with a personalised service.
 We strive to provide each client with comprehensive but uncomplicated advice as to the structure of their estate plan, providing them with advice as to any modifications or updates their estate plan may require to ensure their Will and estate planning documents remain up to date and valid.

 Superannuation